 The Department of Dermatology offers a three-year accredited residency which has 15 residents, five for each of three postgraduate years.
-Residents rotate through clinics at UC Irvine, the Veteran Affairs Long Beach Healthcare System, and Kaiser Permanente and receive extensive training in medical and surgical dermatology and are active in research projects.
-Residents rotate through specialty clinics which see patients with immunobullous disease, pigmentary disorders, venous disease, vascular birthmarks, pediatric disorders, and melanoma.
+Residents rotate through clinics at UC Irvine and the Veteran Affairs Long Beach Healthcare System and receive extensive training in medical and surgical dermatology.
+Residents rotate through specialty clinics which see patients with immunobullous disease, pigmentary disorders, vascular birthmarks, pediatric disorders, hair disorders, and melanoma.
 Residents receive extensive training in Mohs surgery, laser techniques, excisional surgery, performance of flaps and grafts, and administration of cosmetic agents.
-Residents present at local, national, and international meetings.
+Residents are also active in research and present at local, national, and international meetings.

 The Emergency Medicine residency was established in 1988 and has full accreditation by the Residency Review Committee.
 The program has 24 residents, eight for each of three postgraduate years.
 The UC Irvine Medical Center Emergency Department is a high-acuity, Level I Trauma Center, treating over 50,000 patients annually.
 Nineteen board-certified emergency medicine faculty provide 24-hour patient care and supervision of residents and medical students.
-The Department of Emergency Medicine is active in disaster preparedness and response, emergency uses of ultrasound imaging, public affairs, community service, and research in the areas of prehospital care, instructional methods, trauma, health policy, and infectious disease, among others.
+The Department of Emergency Medicine is active in disaster preparedness and response, emergency uses of ultrasound, public affairs, community service, and research in the areas of prehospital care, educational technology, trauma, health policy, and infectious disease, among others.

 The fellowship program in Endocrinology, Diabetes and Metabolism at the University of California, Irvine prepares physicians for clinical and academic practice in endocrinology.
 The principal training sites are the UC Irvine Medical Center (UCIMC) and the Long Beach VA Medical Center (LBVAMC), and additional training is provided at the Children’s Hospital of Orange County (CHOC).
 The fellows are exposed to a broad spectrum of patients, males and females, both in in- and out-patient settings.
 The patients represent a broad range of ages, spanning from pediatric to endocrine cases associated with aging.
 The program emphasizes the comprehension of molecular and cellular approaches to determining the pathogenesis and diagnoses of endocrine diseases.
 This is a two-year accredited program, but additional years of research training can be arranged for physicians interested in academic endocrinology.